nadluru/StrokeLesSeg/README.md

 ### Default Dataset

-To create the default dataset from the unzipped ATLAS v2.0 dataset, use the following command.
+To create the default dataset from the unzipped ATLAS v2.0 dataset, use the following command in the project root directory.
 Prior to running it, update the input path in `convert.py` as necessary:

 ```
 python convert.py